 From time-to-time the board may decide to make funds available for grants to organizations other than our current charity partners.
 In the event additional funds are available, Jewelers for Children will accept applications from interested organizations based on the criteria below.
-We will not accept applications from organizations until the determination is made that there is funding available.
-For the year June 1, 2018 to May 31, 2019, no additional funding is available for grants.

 The criteria for consideration of these grants, and the application and granting procedures are set out below.